Don't Become a Victim of Foreclosure Fraud

 Be wary of any company that contacts you.
 They read foreclosure listings and then contact desperate homeowners with shady deals.

 Know what you are signing.
 Don't let a counselor pressure you into signing paperwork you haven't had a chance to read thoroughly or don't understand.
+You may be signing onto foreclosure fraud without knowing it.

 Rent backs.
 Beware of individuals or companies that want to buy your home and let you rent it back.
 The rent will be excessive, and the buy-back price could be 50% higher than the sale price.
 They also can evict you whenever they want.